-- d.
-Sick leave accumulated on July 1, 2001 or after will be kept separate from sick leave accumulated prior to July 1, 2001. - e.
-Sick leave will be used from accumulated on July 1, 2001 or after until this balance is exceeded.
-Any leave used after this will be taken from the leave balance earned prior to July 1, 2001. - 7.
-Payment for terminal leave will be made directly to the 401(A) Sick Pay Deferral Plan unless the accumulated leave amount is less than \$1000.
-Leave payout for amounts less that \$1000 will be made in a lump sum payment to the employee. - 8.
-An employee who plans to retire should submit he/her resignation to the Board at the time he/she submits to the retirement system his/her application for retirement benefits.
+- B. Terminal pay for sick leave accrued on or after July 1, 2004 shall be paid at the base rate of pay at the time it was earned. - III.
+Any person entitled to terminal sick leave pay shall have been under contract to render services to the District for the period immediately preceding termination, retirement, or death; shall not be under suspension from duty except for reasons pertaining to health; and shall not or have any charges pending which could result in dismissal from employment. - IV.
+Terminal pay for sick days transferred from another school district cannot exceed the number of days earned while employed with the Hamilton County School District. - V. Payment for terminal sick leave will be made directly to the 401(A) Sick Pay Deferral Plan unless the accumulated leave amount is less than \$1,000.
+Leave payout for amounts less than \$1,000 will be made in a lump sum payment to the employee. - VI.
+An employee who plans to retire should submit his/her resignation to the Board at the time he/she submits to the retirement system his/her application for retirement benefits. - VII.
+Deferred Retirement Option Program